The node-based

 - Turn on Embed Recipe to store a privacy-sanitized copy of the whole graph inside an exported PNG, WebP, JPEG, or TIFF.
 Drop it back onto ArcBrush to reopen the project.

-- PNG, JPEG, BMP, WebP, TIFF, and TGA, in both single-image and batch export with quality control.
+- PNG, JPEG, BMP, WebP, TIFF, and TGA, plus OpenEXR and 16-bit / 32-bit float output with Pro, in both single-image and batch export with quality control.

 - Sprite sheet export